mattlo/tonematrix-js/README.md

 # Tone Matrix
-Xylophone sounds over a beat
+Random repository of sounds on a sound matrix.